AutomateNOW-Fan/AutomateNOW/README.md

 ## 1.0.38
 ### Major updates
-- Exporting/Saving 💾 of Data Source Items is much improved
+- The Exporting and Saving 💾 of Data Source Items is much improved
-- You can now modify the attributes of Items within Workflow Templates (and Service Manager Templates)
+- You can now modify the attributes of Items within Workflow Templates & Service Manager Templates
-- Server Nodes can now be added/removed from Load Balancer Server Nodes
+- Server Nodes can now be removed or added from Load Balancer Server Nodes
-- Configuring Agent telemetry settings & pushing the configuration to the Agent are now supported
+- Configuring Agent telemetry settings is now supported
+- Pushing (Sending) Agent settings is now supported
-- `Get-AutomateNOWAuditLog` no longer requires domain admin rights
+- `Get-AutomateNOWAuditLog` no longer always requires domain admin rights
 - Bump compatibility to ANOW version _3.3.1.90 HF2_ *

 ### Minor updates
 - Central Management can now be enabled/disabled on Agents (disabling is experimental 🧪)
 - You can now modify the `Run Mode` of Service Manager Templates
-- You can now fetch a Workflow Template Item by id, name or title (same for Service Manager Template Items)
+- You can now fetch Workflow Template Items by id, name or title (same for Service Manager Template Items)
-- You can now fetch a Context Variable by name
+- You can now fetch Context Variables by their name
 - You can now reload (update) Tasks, Workflows, Service Managers and Schedules
-- Managing Service Manager Templates is now on par with Workflow Templates (e.g. modifying items, dependencies)
+- Capabilities to manage Service Manager Template Items are now on par with managing Workflow Template Items
-- `Export-AutomateNOWMigration` now outputs a [System.IO.FileInfo] object
+- `Export-AutomateNOWMigration` now includes a [System.IO.FileInfo] object in the output
 - `Restore-AutomateNOWObjectVersion` no longer requires a .json file
-- `Get-AutomateNOWContextVariable` now accepts Processing objects as input (i.e. Task, Workflow, Schedule or Service Manager)
+- `Get-AutomateNOWContextVariable` now accepts Processing objects as input
+- Slight change to dealing with Out Of Sync (Conflict) repository items (see FAQ for more)

 ### Detailed Change Log
 - Added new functions: `Add-AutomateNOWLoadBalancerNode`, `Add-AutomateNOWServiceManagerTemplateDependency`, `Disable-AutomateNOWAgentCentralManagement`, `Enable-AutomateNOWAgentCentralManagement`, `Get-AutomateNOWCodeRepositoryOutOfSyncItem`, `Read-AutomateNOWServiceManagerTemplateDependency`, `Remove-AutomateNOWLoadBalancerNode`, `Remove-AutomateNOWServiceManagerTemplateDependency`, `Resolve-AutomateNOWObject2TableName`, `Send-AutomateNOWAgentConfiguration`, `Set-AutomateNOWContextVariable`, `Set-AutomateNOWServiceManagerTemplateItem`, `Set-AutomateNOWWorkflowTemplateItem`, `Update-AutomateNOWSchedule`, `Update-AutomateNOWServiceManager`, `Update-AutomateNOWTask`, `Update-AutomateNOWWorkflow`